davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v003 tests the no replacement hands
 * AdditionalCoding_v003 creates weighted non-duplicates for Quads, Full Houses, and Trips
 * AdditionalCoding_v003 creates weighted non-duplicates for Two Pair
+* AdditionalCoding_v003 creates weighted non-duplicates for One Pair